MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 ### Spectate Channel

-* Class attribute: [TextChannel](https://discord.js.org/#/docs/main/stable/class/TextChannel) `this.spectateChannel`
+* Class attribute: [TextChannel](https://discord.js.org/docs/packages/discord.js/main/TextChannel:Class) `this.spectateChannel`

 This is an internal attribute.
-When Player data is loaded, Alter Ego will attempt to find the channel in the [[Spectator category|Tutorial:-Installation-and-setup#category-spectators]] whose name matches the name of the Player.
+When Player data is loaded, Alter Ego will attempt to find the channel in the [Spectate category](../settings/docker_settings.md#spectate_category) whose name matches the name of the Player.
 If it is not found, it will create one with that Player's name.
-It will not do this if there are already 50 spectate channels in the Spectator category, however.
+It will not do this if there are already 50 spectate channels in the Spectate category, however.
 It also will not attempt to find or create spectate channels for NPCs.
 In both scenarios, this is `null`.

 A spectate channel replicates the experience of being this Player.
 Everything the Player sees, including descriptions,